 If you don’t have express written permission to borrow money from an estate in an original POA agreement, what other options do you have?

 If you need a loan to take care of financial affairs, take care of real estate transactions, or pay medical bills, consider a loan from a friend or family member. 🤝🏻 As a power of attorney you may have the legal freedom to make such financial transactions.
 Fortunately, tools like Pigeon let you create and track loans that come from friends or family.
-Plus, the platform provides you with a promissory note (legally binding documentation) stating the loan amount, interest rate, payment dates, and other key information which will serve you well if you are a financial power of attorney. 🐣
+Plus, the platform provides you with a (legally binding documentation) stating the loan amount, interest rate, payment dates, and other key information which will serve you well if you are a financial power of attorney. 🐣

 Bottom line on borrowing money as a power of attorney

 Transferring or borrowing money from someone you represent as a power of attorney is a big deal.
 Make sure you have explicit written permission from a competent individual in any designation of a power of attorney.
 Otherwise, you may face a lawsuit or even criminal charges—even if you didn’t have ill intent.